Dordeo/HIM-notes/Principles of Accounting/Week 4/Accounts.md

 - [[Non-current liabilities]] - liabilities that need to be settled after a year or more.

 ## Account Payable
 [[Account Payable]] - money the company owes for a product it has bought, if it decides to pay at a later date.
+Is a liability.